Diary: Patricia Storace, Christmas ghosts and a treat with chestnuts

 The pavé should only be made with fresh chestnuts.
 You’ll want to buy a little over a pound, as some will inevitably be unusable.
 Soak the chestnuts in cold water to cover for 15-30 minutes and discard the nuts that float.
 Then cut crosses on the domed side of the chestnuts and set them on a tray in a 350-degree (Fahrenheit) oven for twenty minutes or so, until they are fragrant.
 Take a handful out and peel with a serrated utility knife, cursing inventively, as this is the most tedious part of making the dish.
 Cover the shelled chestnuts with half milk and half water, and simmer delicately for an hour, until they are soft, then drain off the liquid.
 At this point, David puts her chestnuts through a sieve, but I just use a strong handheld immersion blender to purée them.
 Make a syrup of 6 tablespoons of white sugar and 2 or 3 tablespoons of water, then beat in the 2 tablespoons of softened butter, and add this to the chestnut purée, blending until smooth.
 Lightly oil a small loaf pan, then pour the mixture into the mold.
 (A luxurious twist can be added, if you have a handful of marrons glacés.
 Crumble them, pour in half the mixture, spread the crumbled marrons glacés over the purée, then cover with the rest of the purée.)
 Refrigerate until the next day.
 Run a knife around the edges of the cake, and turn it out onto a plate.
 Cover it with the glaze: Break the 3 ounces of dark chocolate into pieces, and melt it together in a saucepan with the 5 tablespoons (or more) of sugar and 2-3 tablespoons of rum.
 Stir until smooth, then add 2 tablespoons of butter.
 Let cool slightly, then cover the cake on all surfaces with the chocolate glaze.
 Smooth the glaze, then let it set.
 Before serving, decorate the cake with 6 marrons glacés, if you have them.
 Elizabeth David says this will serve four, but, as it is rich, I cut it in thin slices, and find it enough for six people.

 Patricia Storace’s most recent book is the novel The Book of Heaven, in which the intimate histories of eating and storytelling are also deeply entwined.
 She is also the author of Dinner with Persephone: Travels in Greece and a book of poems, Heredity.
 This is the third in her series on cooking and reading for Book Post.
+Read the first, second, fourth, and fifth here.

 Book Post is a by-subscription book review service, bringing to your in-box book reviews by distinguished and engaging writers, plus a few other treats, such as this one, for followers of our free updates and visitors to our site.
 Recent subscription-only reviews have included Joy Williams on Richard Powers, Brian Fagan on the last of the whalers, and Padgett Powell on Peter Taylor.
 Please consider a subscription!
 Or give a gift subscription to a friend!
 Their subscription starts up immediately with a notice from us and full access to our archive.